dqops/dqo/docs/checks/column/text/text-surrounded-by-whitespace-percent.md

 # text surrounded by whitespace percent data quality checks

-Column-level check that ensures that there are no more than a maximum percent of texts that are surrounded by whitespace in a monitored column.
+A column-level check that ensures that there are no more than a maximum percentage of text values that are surrounded by whitespace in a monitored column.

 ___